JensJoschi/variability_timing/methods.md

 In the end I settled for the following model:

-cdl~latitude + (1|order/genus/species/study) , weights = 1/s.e (of cdl estimate)
+cdl~latitude + (1|order/genus/study) , weights = exp(1/s.e) (of cdl estimate)

-One could argue that study and genus can be erased because they are almost entirely covered by the other terms.
-I will keep them in though, because random effects with nearly 0 explained variance have no effect anyway.
+The correct model should actually be order/genus/species/study, and initially I wanted to keep species in although it explains 0 variance, because random effects with nearly 0 explained variance have no effect anyway.
+But in the end I left them out as profile likelihood plots showed unambigously that they should be erased.

 I also decided at that point which significance tests should be reported. p-values become difficult to calculate in this analysis, because it is nested, unbalanced and weighted, so conditional F-tests are no option(GLMM-Faq by ben bolker explains that well). likelihood-ratio test should work, though it might be inaccurate for small sample sizes.
 Using a bootstrap version that builds its own Chisquare-like distribution works only for lmer.
 But p should not be used anyway for that kind of analysis, so I decided not to report it.